-Many of us know about the iconic Hollywood movie Ghostbusters, and have seen the over the top, entertaining version of busting ghosts, ghouls and other ghastly creatures from the beyond.
-But the fact is that ghost hunting, and paranormal investigation in general, is a real profession, and one that has become quite popular in recent times!
+Many of us know about the iconic Hollywood movie Ghostbusters, and have seen the over the top, entertaining version of

-Depiction of purported paranormal activity, haunted locations, and similar topics in popular media might have well contributed to this increasing interest in paranormal investigation.
+paranormal activity, haunted locations, and similar topics in popular media might have well contributed to this increasing

 Paranormal investigation is a blanket term usually used to describe the investigation of any paranormal activity, and the collection of evidence for paranormal activity.
 Ghost hunting falls into a similar category and involves investigating locations that are thought to have been haunted by spirits and ghosts.